 Note: Bike chains tend to stretch with wear but you really shouldn’t shorten the chain as a ‘fix’.
 Instead, simply replace it when it has stretched beyond the maximum recommended amount.
 This blog post only focuses on shortening replacement bike chains that are too long.
+Check out other tips and tricks here.

 1. How to Remove the Old Chain